GSejas/mermaid-export-pro/demo/testing-scenarios.md

 ### Steps to Record:
 1. Open file with multiple diagrams
 2. Select multiple mermaid blocks
-3. Right-click → "Batch Export"
+3. Right-click → "Export Folder"
 4. Choose format and destination
 5. Show progress for multiple exports
 6. Display folder with all exported files